nitaybz/homebridge-sensibo-ac/README.md

 - Temperature unit (Celsius/Fahrenheit) is taken from Sensibo API
 - "AUTO" mode is available in the AC states in HomeKit only if it is available in Sensibo app
 - Modes "FAN" and "DRY" (dehumidifier) will create their own accessories only if you have this ability inside Sensibo app
-- Fan Speed ("Rotation Speed" in Home app) and Vertical Swing ("Oscillate" in Home app) will show in the accessory settings, but only if you have this capability in Sensibo app
+- Fan Speed ("Rotation Speed" in Home app) and Vertical Swing ("Oscillate" in Home app) will show in the Accessory settings, but only if you have this capability in Sensibo app
 - Horizontal Swing capability in Sensibo app will show up as a normal switch in HomeKit (because there is no other way to control horizontal swing at the moment)
-- **NEW!** use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.
+- use `"ignoreHomeKitDevices": true` to automatically ignore, skip or remove HomeKit supported devices like Sensibo Air and Sensibo Pure.

 ### State Polling

 The accessory state will be updated in the background every 90 seconds, this is hard coded and requested specifically by Sensibo company.
 The state will also refresh every time you open the "Home" app or any related HomeKit app.

 ### Dry Mode